 Highly Sensitive Data Authorization

 Before you begin the process of requesting authorization to store HSD, you should consider alternatives to storing the data on a computer.
 You might not need to store this data on your computer.
-Storing it on and accessing it from a secure network storage system could be one way to meet your business needs.
+Storing it and accessing it from a secure network storage system could be one way to meet your business needs.
 Other options should be investigated, along with carefully examining why HSD is needed to perform your job.

-If you truly believe your business need requires you to store highly sensitive data on your office or laptop computer, please submit an Authorization to Store Highly Sensitive Data Request Form from a Chief Data Steward.
+If you truly believe your business need requires you to store highly sensitive data on your office or laptop computer, please submit a completed TDX form located on the Highly Sensitive Data service page.

 Securing Highly Sensitive Data

 Data in this category requires extraordinary protection because it has the potential to cause severe damage to people or the university if it is lost or accessed by unauthorized persons.

 Examples include, but are not limited to:

 - Extensive personal information lists (sets of information that form a "complete picture" of a person)